Cyberlane/cogent-restaurant-finder/README.md

 ### Vitest (Testing)

-Since I am using Vite, it just makes to use this when I am using Vite for building, plus it is very easy to use.
+Since I am using Vite, it just makes sense to use this when I am using Vite for building, plus it is very easy to use.

 ### Biome (Linting)